ericwd/ericwd.github.io/_pages/synth.md

 Honestly, I'm not entirely sure.
 There is something aesthetically pleasing about the orderliness of a schematic and it's materialization onto stripboard.
 Witnessing a few components turn the chaos of electrons into something approximately musical was too alluring to not give it a try.

-I'm essentially building these "educational" modules deigned by Moritz Klein availavle at [Erica Synths](https://www.ericasynths.lv/shop/diy-kits-1/) -- but with my own parts rather than from a PCB kit.
+I'm essentially building these "educational" modules deigned by Moritz Klein available at [Erica Synths](https://www.ericasynths.lv/shop/diy-kits-1/) -- but with my own parts rather than from a PCB kit.
 Sometimes I'll make small modications to the design because I want more or less of something, or because of component tolerances.

 # Sound Demo